-The ice mode stall warning functional test should be done anytime the system is disturbed or altered unless the ground functional test on page 27.6 or a calibration on page 27.12 is being done.
+The Ice Mode Stall Warning functional test should be done anytime the system is disturbed or altered unless the Ground Functional Test on page 27.6 or a calibration on page 27.12 is being done.
 If the system does not perform properly, refer to the troubleshooting information on page 27.6.

 - 1) Connect and apply external power to the airplane (ref.
 AMM Ch.
-24-40-00). - 2) Place the Surface Deice switch to MANUAL. - 3) Verify the ice mode annunciator switch in the glareshield illuminates (Figure 27-3). - 4) Set flaps UP and activate the Stall Warn Test switch.
-Verify the stall warning horn sounds. - 5) Set flaps APPROACH and repeat the test. - 6) Set flaps DOWN and repeat the test. - 7) Set flaps UP. - 8) Press the ice mode annunciator switch and verify the light goes out. - 9) Disconnect external power (ref.
+24-40-00). - 2) Place the Surface Deice switch to MANUAL. - 3) Verify the Ice Mode annunciator switch illuminates (Figure 27-3). - 4) Set flaps UP and activate the Stall Warn Test switch.
+Verify the stall warning horn sounds. - 5) Set flaps APPROACH and repeat the test. - 6) Set flaps DOWN and repeat the test. - 7) Set flaps UP. - 8) Press the Ice Mode annunciator switch and verify the light goes out. - 9) Disconnect external power (ref.
 AMM Ch.
 24-40-00).

-ICE MODE STALL WARNING - ADJUSTMENT/TEST
+STALL WARNING - ICE MODE - ADJUSTMENT/TEST

-The ice mode lift computer is equipped with three adjustable potentiometers in the top of the computer, which are marked "0", "1" and "2" for full up, approach, and full down flaps.
-Follow the ground and in-flight calibration procedures below to set the potentiometers so the stall warning activates at the proper airspeed with ice accumulations on the wing.
+The Ice Mode lift computer is equipped with three adjustable potentiometers in the top of the computer, which are marked "0", "1" and "2" for full up, approach, and full down flaps.
+Follow the Ground Calibration and In-Flight Calibration procedures below to set the potentiometers so the stall warning activates at the proper airspeed with ice accumulations on the wing.